Last updated on December 1, 2022 by Wandering our World

 This vegetarian restaurant shows that classic comfort food can be made entirely out of veggies from scratch, can be affordable, and most importantly, delicious.
 MeeT’s main goal is to facilitate and aid an easy transition into eating more plant-based dishes, in a friendly, engaging, no-judgment environment.
 Definitely one of the most unique restaurants in Gastown.

 We recommend: The Sweet-Chili Cauliflower, which is cauliflower dipped in crispy batter and tossed in a sweet-chili tamarind glaze with scallions and sesame seeds; The K-Town Poutine, which are delicious fries lathered in a dense cheesy gravy topped with kimchi and drizzled with a sweet ginger-soy sauce; The Mighty Mac, their signature patty with pickled jalapeños, crispy onion strings, chipotle mayo and topped with gooey mac & cheese.
+We also recommend their Crispy BBQ Burger which conisits of the signature burger patty, crispy-battered and tossed in our whiskey BBQ sauce, topped with crispy onion strings, a slice of chao cheez and chipotle mayo.

 5. Tacofino Taco Bar